 - Harvard University, Department of Mathematics.
 Head Course Assistant (of 6), Mathematics 23a/b: Linear Algebra and Real Analysis I/II.
 Dr. Paul G. Bamberg, Instructor.
 2006-2007.

 Please contact me if you have a specific interest and we can talk.

 My curriculum vitae.
 I cannot guarantee that the one on this website is up-to-date.

 For a current copy of my CV, it would be best to contact me.

 I am most easily contacted via E-mail at .

-If you prefer to send mail of the physical variety, please send it to my department:
+If you prefer to send mail of the physical variety, please send it to my employer: